iamromulan/cellular-modem-wiki/fibocom/flash_firmware_windows.md

 >> Select serial "Quectel USB AT Port" -> Ok\
 >> Check FUNctionality using ATI commands\
 >> ATI;+CFUN?
-  +Quectel
+>>> +Quectel
-  +RM551E-GL
+>>> +RM551E-GL
-  +Revision: RM551EGL00AA<R01>A02M8G -> RM551EGL00AA<R01>A04M8G -> RM551EGL00AA<R02>A01M8G
+>>> +Revision: RM551EGL00AA<R01>A02M8G -> RM551EGL00AA<R01>A04M8G -> RM551EGL00AA<R02>A01M8G
-  +CFUN: 5
+>>> +CFUN: 5

+# VERY PORTANT NOTE:
-> It means it's missing its xqcn and the radio won't work until a compatible one is restored.
-You'll grab the xqcn I made available in my mega share I backed up from a real RM551 "https://mega.nz/folder/CRFWlIpQ#grOByBgkfZe5uLMkX2M2XA/file/LZ80TZLD" and restore it in QPST under the restore tab with following steps:
+> If AT+CFUN? gives >1 it means it's missing its xqcn and the radio won't work until a compatible one is restored.\
+> You'll grab the xqcn you previosly made from YOUR ORIGNAL module at LAST firmware version or\
+> if you didn't, I made available in my mega share I backed up from a real RM551 "https://mega.nz/folder/CRFWlIpQ#grOByBgkfZe5uLMkX2M2XA/file/LZ80TZLD".

+# Launch Qspt to Restore radio calibration
 > Launch Qpst Configuration -> Add new port (if not detected automatically) -> Look for DM port\
-  > Go to Software Donwload tab -> Restore\
+> Go to StartClients -> Software Donwload tab -> Restore\
-  >  Check allow ESN mismatch\
+> Check allow "ESN mismatch"\
-  >  Select the xqcn you downloaded from my mega and click Start.
-During  the restore process you can see the modem status throught TeraTerm serial sessions (CFUN: 5 > CFUN: 7 > Disconnected > READY).
-The module will automatically reboot, after it completes "Memory Restore Completed" message.
+> Browse and select the Xqcn file and click Start

+> During  the restore process you can see the modem status throught TeraTerm serial sessions:\
-> Check CFUN again to confirm you can enter CFUN=1 now and that should be it.\
-> AT+CFUN?\
-> AT+CFUN=1\
+> (CFUN: 5 > CFUN: 7 > Disconnected > READY).\
+> The module will automatically reboot, showing "Trying to communicate with phone" and after it completes "Memory Restore Completed" messages.

+> Open/Re-open a serial connection (i.e TeraTerm) on AT port to check CFUN again and confirm you entered CFUN: 1
+>> AT+CFUN?;+CFUN=1
-> +CFUN: 1\
+>>> +CFUN: 1
-> +CME ERROR: 4 // in case you receive this error make sure you flagged "Allow ESN mismatch" in QPST Restoring.
+>>> +CME ERROR: 4 // double check you flagged "Allow ESN mismatch" in QPST Restore tab or you choosed a corrupted Xqcn file

+> If you are on windows system , you'll see a new ethernet network on "Control Panel\Network and Internet\Network Connections":

-> Double backup (qFil+Qpst) new modem firmware RM551E-GL now!
+> Double backup (qFil+Qpst) new modem firmware now!

-> AT+CFUN=1,1